9001/copyparty/README.md

 it is currently possible to specify `--idp-h-usr x-username`; copyparty will then skip password validation and blindly trust the username specified in the `X-Username` request header

-the remaining stuff (accepting user groups through another header, creating volumes on the fly) are still to-do
+the remaining stuff (accepting user groups through another header, creating volumes on the fly) are still to-do; configuration will probably [look like this](./docs/examples/docker/idp/copyparty.conf)

 ## hiding from google